 We've listed four customer retention strategies that our customers in manufacturing, distribution and retail are currently are using their data to help execute.
 From leveraging convenience to developing a communications calendar, these are simple ways you can use your data.

-1. How many customers have stopped buying my products in the last six months?
-What was the value of those customers to your business?
+How many customers have stopped buying my products in the last three months?
+Be proactive and avoid this happening by looking at your data and setting up alerts.

 If customers left due to pricing or service levels, then spotting gradual drops in spend would have highlighted their dissatisfaction.
 Most Phocas’ customers say that their customers rarely just stop buying.
 They tend to test competitors first and then gradually transfer their orders from one supplier to another.
 Early warnings of drops in spend would allow you to remedy the situation in many cases.
 Even if you only “rescue” 20 percent of those 25 accounts, that would equate to $12,000 profit per year.

 Too often, there is not enough consideration given to data aggregation and analysis, when it should be at the heart of any business planning and decision-making processes.
-Whether it’s optimizing regional sales, pushing complementary products to your best customers, tracking just-in-time inventory or optimizing marketing programs, data can be the catalyst to ensure you get the biggest return on your investment of time, effort and dollar.
+Whether it’s optimizing regional sales, pushing complementary products to your best customers or tracking just-in-time inventory, data can be the catalyst to ensure you get the biggest return on your investment of time, effort and dollar.